Gepoverlow/typescript-solid-challenge/SOLID/3.I/readme.md

 ## Conclusion

-Another super nice principle that goes hand to hand with the Single Responsability Principle in the sense that both guide us to more follow a more expandable, bug less and readble path.
+Another super nice principle that goes hand to hand with the Single Responsability Principle in the sense that both guide us to more follow a more expandable, bug less and readable way of crafting code.